 Skip to main content

-This guide will help you get Droidrun installed and running quickly, controlling your Android device through natural language in minutes.
+This guide will help you get Mobilerun installed and running quickly, controlling your Android device through natural language in minutes.

 Prerequisites